egraham96/E-Commerce-Back-End/README.md

 4. "Quit" to exit MySQL shell
 5. Cd into main directory
 6. *OPTIONAL* In your terminal, enter "npm run seeds" to run the seed data
-7. In your terminal, enter "npm start"
+7. In your terminal, enter "npm start" to start the server and deploy the application.

 ## Built With: